 - Usability Degree to which materials are consistent with effective practices for use and design, teacher planning and learning, assessment, and differentiated instruction.

-The K-8 review rubric identifies the criteria and indicators for high quality instructional materials.
-The rubric supports a sequential review process that reflect the importance of alignment to the standards then consider other high-quality attributes of curriculum as recommended by educators.
+The science review rubric identifies the criteria and indicators for high quality instructional materials.
+The rubric supports a sequential review process that reflects the importance of alignment to the standards then considers other high-quality attributes of curriculum as recommended by educators.

-For math, our rubrics evaluate materials based on:
+For science, our rubrics evaluate materials based on: